satisfactorymodding/Documentation/SML/BPI/index.rst

 .. warning:: We heavily recommend to use the the BPI objects instead of the SDK ones cause the SDK is auto generated and provides less save implementations.

+.. error:: Pleas build/attach things with the provided BuilderClasses only in the first Engine Tick.
+Hook it if needed.

 .. toctree::
+    :maxdepth: 2

+    UObject
+    UField
     UProperty
+    UStruct
     UFunction
     UClass